 It's not clear where the name Elmadam comes from.
 Most scholars appear to hold that it is a Greek transliteration of the Hebrew name Almodad, which in turn is a name of dubious etymology — please see our article on that name for the details.

 In names אל ('el) usually refers to אלהים ('elohim), that is Elohim, or God, also known as אלה ('eloah).
 In English, the words 'God' and 'god' exclusively refer to the deity but in Hebrew the words אל ('l) and אלה ('lh) are far more common and may express approach and negation, acts of wailing and pointing, and may even mean oak or terebinth.

 If Elmadam is indeed the same as Almodad, the second part of our name may either derive from the verb מדד (madad), meaning to measure, or from דוד (dod), meaning beloved.

 However, the name Elmadam obviously ends with an m and not with a d, as does Almodad, and it's by no means certain that the two have anything to do with each other.
 In fact, the madam-part may very well come from the particle מ (me), meaning of or from, plus the word דם (dam), meaning blood:

-The name Elmadam looks like it consists of the Hebrew word for God plus the phrase מדם (medam), meaning "of [the] blood".
+The name Elmadam may be a Greek interpretation of the Hebrew name Almodad, which means Immeasurable, God Is Loved, or Who Does God Love?
+But our name rather looks like a literal transliteration of a term that consists of the Hebrew word for God plus the phrase מדם (medam), meaning "of [the] blood".
 The exact same term occurs frequently in the Old Testament, most often in Leviticus (Leviticus 4:5, 4:16, 4:25, 4:34, etcetera).
-Ergo, the name Elmadam may mean Immeasurable, God Is Loved, or Who Does God Love? after Almodad, but also and perhaps even more so God Of The Blood.
+Ergo, the name Elmadam also, and perhaps even more so, means God Of Blood.